-NorthWestern Committees: Governance, Operations
+NorthWestern Committees:

-Britt E. Ide Director since 2017 Age: 48 President, Ide Energy & Strategy
+Britt E. Ide Director since 2017 Age: 50

+President, Ide Energy & Strategy

 Biography: Ms. Ide is the President of Ide Energy & Strategy (since 2011).
-She is a member of the International Advisory Board for Reactive Technologies Limited, a UK and Finland based energy tech company.
-She also currently serves on the Advisory Board of the Energy Policy Institute of the Center for Advanced Energy Studies, a collaboration of Idaho National Laboratory and four universities.
-Previously, she served as the interim Chief Executive Officer of the Big Sky Chamber of Commerce (2016) and Senior Counsel at Idaho Power Company (2009-11), Associate General Counsel at Healthwise, Inc. (2005-08), Senior Attorney at Albertson's Inc. (2005), and Counsel at Boise Cascade Corporation (2000-04).
-Ms. Ide currently serves on the boards of the Coalition for Green Capital and Hotrock Energy Research Organization and an ambassador of the DOE/MIT/Stanford Clean Energy Education & Empowerment Initiative.
-Previously, she was the independent chair of the board of directors of PCS Edventures!, Inc. (OTC: PCSV) (2014-15), also serving as the chair of the nominating and governance committee, and a member of the compensation committee.
-Britt was also an Invited Peer Reviewer for DOE Quadrennial Technology Review on Technology Transfer (2015).
+She is a member of the Board of Directors of ATLIS Motor Vehicles (since 2021), an electric work truck and battery company, and of CleanTech Acquisition Corp.
+(Nasdaq: CLAQ) (since 2021).
+Previously, she served as the interim Chief Executive Officer of the Big Sky Chamber of Commerce (2016) and Senior Counsel at Idaho Power Company, Associate General Counsel at Healthwise, Inc., Senior Attorney at Albertson's Inc., and Counsel at Boise Cascade Corporation.
+Ms. Ide currently serves as an ambassador of the DOE/MIT/Stanford Clean Energy Education & Empowerment Initiative.
+She is a frequent speaker on ESG and climate to groups, including NACD and Corporate Board Member.

 Skills and Qualifications: Our Board concluded that Ms. Ide is qualified to serve as a Board member because of her 25+ years of business, engineering and legal experience, her utility and energy industry experience, her technology background, and, as a resident of our service territory, her local perspective on relevant regulatory, political and community issues.
-Ms. Ide is considered financially literate under NYSE rules and has been an NACD Leadership Fellow since 2017, demonstrating her commitment to boardroom excellence.
+Ms. Ide has been an NACD Leadership Fellow since 2017, demonstrating her commitment to boardroom excellence.

-Experience Highlights: Utility, Executive, Regulatory, Legal / Public Policy, Board, and NACD Governance Fellow
+Experience Highlights: Engineering, Tech / Info / Cyber, Service Territory, Legal/Public NACD Leadership Fellow